cyberghost-2/Simple-L2-Discovery-protocol-SLDP-/README.md

 sudo ./sldp eth0 192.168.1.10 probe
 ```

+Wireshark Dissector: A Lua dissector (dissector.lua) is included in this repository.
+To use it, copy the file to your Wireshark plugin folder to inspect SLDP frames on your network.

 Security Architecture

 For security, the CLL (Cryptographic Link Layer) Trust Oracle Protocol v2.2 will be used as a blueprint.
 This ensures the Layer-2 discovery process is secured against address spoofing and manipulation during the commissioning phase.